eirikeg1/Study-Notes/IN4310 - Deep Learning for Image Analysis/Exam preparation.md

 * R-CNN
 	* First run selective image search on image for candidates, then run CNN for each candidate separately
 * Fast R-CNN
 	* First run selective image search on image for candidates, then run one CNN over the whole image.
-Then predict bounding boxes and labels on the ouput feature map of CNN usin ROI Pooling
+Then predict bounding boxes and labels on the output feature map of CNN using ROI Pooling
 * Faster R-CNN
 	* Same as faster but uses two CNNs for candidates
 	* CNN runs on GPU not CPU